Randy Gradishar: Professional career

-Gradishar was drafted 14th overall in the 1974 NFL draft by the Denver Broncos.
-Gradishar went on to spend 10 seasons with the Denver Broncos franchise.
+Gradishar was drafted in the first round with the 14th overall pick in the 1974 NFL draft by the Denver Broncos.
+Gradishar went on to spend ten seasons with the Denver Broncos franchise.
 He played along with Tom Jackson as part of the Orange Crush Defense and is considered by some to be the greatest defensive player in Broncos history.
 Teammate Jim Jensen said Gradishar and Roger Staubach were the two best players he ever took the field with.

 He became a starter midway through his rookie season and was named to his first Pro Bowl after the 1975 season, his third in the NFL.
 From that season through his last, 1983, the Broncos "Orange Crush" defense allowed the third fewest rushing yards in the NFL, behind only the Steelers "Steel Curtain" defense and the Cowboys' "Doomsday" defense.
 Additionally, the Broncos trailed only the Steelers in the fewest yards per rush during that same span.
 They have been named one of the NFL's greatest defenses by the BBC and others.

 Gradishar became nationally known in a 1975 Monday Night Football game versus the Green Bay Packers in which he picked off a pass and returned it for a game-sealing touchdown while also recording a sack, two tackles for loss and knocked down two passes and recorded six solo tackles.

 In 1976 the Broncos switched to a 3–4 defense in which Gradishar moved from middle linebacker to inside linebacker, where he stayed the remainder of his career.
 The switch to the 3–4 defense gave Gradishar responsibilities relative to rush-lane discipline and pass coverage that are beyond those of a middle linebacker in the 4–3 defense.
 In addition to leading the Broncos in tackles for the second straight year, Gradishar led all NFL linebackers in sacks, with seven.
 He was voted second-team All-AFC by United Press International.

 Gradishar (53) playing for the Broncos in 1977 AFC Championship Game.